And it's true. Inspite of Left, Center- and rightwing parties urging, cajoling, almost threatening the Dutch to vote Yes, they voted No.

 Ok, so the love was mutual.

-US $25.000 rewarded to the families of 'Palestinian' homicide bombers.
+I still remember the US $25.000 rewarded to the families of 'Palestinian' homicide bombers.
 So I'm not all that sympathetic, and I'm not all that surprised at the Iraqi reaction either:

 Another official here said Palestinians living in the Iraqi capital were being systematically harassed by Iraqi security forces.
 He claimed that most of the attacks were being carried out by Shi'ite soldiers serving in the Iraqi army.